mosip/documentation/docs/user-guide.md

 ![](\_images/ctk-qa-collection-run.png)

-* Once the test execution is completed, the partner can see,
+* After completing the test execution, the partner will be able to view the below mentioned results
   * A high-level result with the number of test cases executed- with the number of test cases failed and the number of test cases passed in the run.
   * They also have the option to view the detailed `Test Run` report.